Kartikkhare18/ATM-Simulator/README.md

 ### Prerequisites

 - Latest JDK: Make sure you have the latest Java Development Kit (JDK) installed on your system.
-You can download it from here.
+You can download it from [here](https://www.oracle.com/java/technologies/downloads/#java11).

 - Java IDE (Optional): Any Java Integrated Development Environment (IDE) will work.
 If you prefer, you can use NetBeans IDE for a smoother development experience.

 - SQL Workbench: Install SQL Workbench for managing your MySQL database.
-You can download it from here.
-Or you can have it by cloning the repository.
+You can download it from [here](https://dev.mysql.com/downloads/workbench/).

 - MySQL Connector: Ensure you have the MySQL Connector installed to establish a connection between your Java application and the MySQL database.

 - JCalendar: This project may require JCalendar library for date-related functionalities.
 Ensure you have it set up in your development environment.
-Or you can have it by cloning the repository.

 ### Frontend - Java Swing
 ### Backend - Java